SiddharthBhurat/siddharthbhurat.github.io/_pages/cv.md

 * Deployed diverse robots (Toyota HSR, Kuka Kmr, Kawasaki Duaro) with a unified master controller, enabling shared sensing & seamless integration via ROS over WiFi; implemented SLAM, exploration for mapping & A* algorithm using C++
+* •	Researched on converting a centralized multi robot control & scheduling into a distributed system where all the different robot capabilities intermittently/continuously communicate with each other & gain information from each other

 **Itech Robotics and Automation pvt ltd., Pune India** <span style="float:right;">October 2021 – February 2022</span>
 *Intern | Autonomous Mobile Robot Developer*